 Thomas Aquinas College is genuinely Catholic and has a rich sacramental life.
 Mass is offered daily, and a chaplain is available on campus at all times.
 None of the religious activities are mandatory, however, and non-Catholic students are truly welcome.

 Who?
-Students who have completed three years of high school by summer 2012.
+Students who have completed three years of high school.

 When?
 Sunday, July 20, to Saturday, August 2, 2014 Students should arrive after 9:00 a.m. on July 20 and depart between 9:00 a.m. and 3:00 p.m. on August 2.